Skip to main content

 I have trained in the United States, Europe, Australia, and the Middle East as a classicist, historian, bioarchaeologist, and physician.
 I hold an AB in Classics and Molecular and Cellular Biology, Summa cum Laude, from Harvard College, and, as a Harvard Knox Fellow, I earned a Master's degree with Distinction in Classical Art and Archaeology from King's College, University of London.
 Undertaking an integrated PhD MD program at Harvard University, I earned a second MA (in Ancient History) and a PhD in Ancient History under the auspices of the Harvard Department of the Classics, and my MD with Honors from Harvard Medical School, where I trained at Beth Israel Deaconess Medical Center, the Brigham and Women's Hospital, the Massachusetts General Hospital, and Mt.
 Auburn Hospital.
 Besides Latin and ancient Greek, I have studied classical and modern Arabic in the US, Morocco (as a US Department of Education Foreign Language and Area Studies award recipient), and the UAE.

-My first book project, forthcoming in 2024 with Princeton University Press' Ancient Wisdom for Modern Readers series, is entitled, "How to Be Healthy: An Ancient Guide to Wellness.
+My first book, published in January 2024 with Princeton University Press' Ancient Wisdom for Modern Readers series, is entitled, "How to Be Healthy: An Ancient Guide to Wellness.
 Excerpts from Galen."
+I discuss the book further in this podcast

 My second book project, entitled, "Decision is Difficult: A History of Medical Decision Making in Greco-Roman Antiquity," is under contract with Johns Hopkins University Press and focuses on systems of disease classification, the development of expert intuition, the changing definition of disease over time, and the development and evolution of medical education (especially in the Greco-Roman world from 500 BCE to 200 CE).
 Additional significant research projects involve the imaging and epigenetics of osteoporosis, bone aging, ancient DNA studies, and longevity, as well as methodological development in the field of bioarchaeology using the tools of radiology.